google/truth/index.md

 symbol" errors.
 The easiest fix is usually to add a direct dependency on the newest JRE version of Guava.

+Finally, consider [configuring your build to use Error Prone].
+[Error Prone] checks for many kinds of bugs, including some we've seen in usages of Truth.

 ## 2. Add static imports for Truth’s entry points: